First Belt Testing Questions

 At each belt level, there are minimum class training requirements.
 For White Belt, it is 8.
 Most other color belt ranks, must obtain 25 class credits.
 This requirement moves to 50 class credits as the student is getting closer to achieving their Black Belt.

 Stripes are earned for 4 MAIN AREAS: Forms, One Step Sparring, Kickboxing, and Self Defense.

 Intent to Promote

 At each Testing, each student must submit a completed Notice of Intent to Promote

 Don’t wait.
-Download on link above (or pick up at your Team Chip location), and fill out early in the Testing Cycle.
+Pick up at your Team Chip location, and fill out early in the Testing Cycle.

 Martial artists are not only skilled on the mat, they also take the concepts of humility, courtesy, integrity, self control, and perseverance into their daily lives.
 This is WHY we require a CHORES LIST, and the Intent to Promote Form.